Jef808/ellm/README.md

 # ... etc
 ```

+Or, as in the doom emacs installation instructions,
-Or customize `ellm-api-key` to use your own key retrieval function.
+customize `ellm-api-key` to use your own key retrieval function.
 For example,

 ``` elisp